 “The second concern about compositional materialism is similar, but does not feature causation.
 Here it is: the physical structure of material composites consists in physical bonds among the parts.
 According to modern natural science, there is no place in the physical structure of material composites for rational, propositional bonds.
 The structure of propositional psychological states and events constitutively includes propositional, rational structure.
 So propositional states and events are not material composites.” (see his article “Modest Dualism” in The Waning of Materialism, eds.
 Koons and Bealer).

-So far we can conclude that universal ideas, propositions, and propositional bonds are not material composites.
-Since we think and perceive universal ideas, propositions, and propositional relations when we argue, then our minds must be simple and immaterial since ideas and propositional relations have no place among material composites like our brain.
+So far we can conclude that universal ideas, propositions, and rational causation are not a function of material composites.
+Since we think universal ideas, form propositions, and infer one proposition from another when we argue, then our minds must be simple, immaterial, and irreducible to the complex material structures of the brain.
 To these points we can add two more:

 (c) We have seen that one plausible way to construe propositions is as intrinsically intentional.
-But intentionality is purposeful and is thus incompatible with the purposeless movements of matter in motion and the non-teleological explanations (explanations that make no reference to purpose) widely embraced in contemporary physics, chemistry, and biology.
+But intentionality is purposeful and thus incompatible with the purposeless movements of matter in motion and the non-teleological explanations (explanations that make no reference to purpose) widely embraced in contemporary physics, chemistry, and biology.
 Thus intentionality would be a function of our non-physical minds not our brains.

 (d) We have also seen that propositions are the bearers of truth and falsity.
-But physical facts are not true or false: they are states of affairs in the world.
+But physical facts are not true or false: they are simply states of affairs in the world.
 We don’t say a desk in front of us is true or false; what we intentionally assert about the desk, namely a proposition, is true or false.
 So if we are thinking propositions that can be true or false at all, including the proposition ‘substance dualism is false’, then we wouldn’t be reducible to any set of physical facts including the set that makes up the totality of the brain.